ropensci/DataPackageR/README.md

   - **The modern data package** [pdf](https://github.com/noamross/2018-04-18-rstats-nyc/blob/master/Noam_Ross_ModernDataPkg_rstatsnyc_2018-04-20.pdf)

-    A presenataion from @noamross touching on modern tools for open science and reproducibility.
+    A presentation from @noamross touching on modern tools for open science and reproducibility.
 Discusses `datastorr` and `fst` as well as standardized metadata and documentation.